Distributed Set-Based Observers Using Diffusion Strategies: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge partial financial support by the project justITSELF funded by the European Research Council (ERC) under grant agreement No 817629 and the project interACT under grant agreement No 723395; both projects are funded within the EU Horizon 2020 program.
+We gratefully acknowledge partial financial support by the project justITSELF, funded by the European Research Council (ERC) under grant agreement No 817629, the project interACT under grant agreement No 723395, and the CONCORDIA cyber security project No. 830927; these projects are funded within the EU Horizon 2020 program.
+The Swedish Research Council and Knut and Alice Wallenberg Foundation also supported this work.